Geography of Wisconsin: Human geography

+Wisconsin Municipalities map of counties, cities, villages, and towns.

 As of the 2020 census, Wisconsin had a population of 5,893,718, and ranked 27th in the United States in population density.
 The center of population is located in Green Lake County, in the city of Markesan.

 Wisconsin is divided into 72 counties, and has 190 cities, 407 villages, and 1250 towns.
 Approximately 939,489 residents live in Milwaukee County, making it both the most populous and most densely populated county.
 Most of its residents live in the city of Milwaukee, which is the most populous city in the state.
 Madison, in Dane County, is the capital of the state.
 Dane County has 561,504 residents, making it the second-most populous.
 Marathon County is the largest in area, having 1,544.91 sqmi.
 This county contains the 45°N, 90°W point, one of four points that are halfway between both the poles and equator, and between both the Prime and 180th meridian.
 The location is noted by a metal ground marker.